sjmudd/mysql-x-protocol-specification/README.md

 5.7.12 as part of the document store functionality.
 The same protocol can handle traditional SQL statements.

-## Where to find informaation on the protocol.
+## Where to find information on the protocol.

 * https://dev.mysql.com/worklog/task/?id=8338 - WL#8338: X Plugin
 * https://dev.mysql.com/worklog/task/?id=8639 - WL#8639: X Protocol